32 Tips from the Entrepreneurs Bookshelf for Entrepreneurs, Startups & Business Owners

 - Practice can feel like a difficult chore, and improvement isn't always immediately apparent.
 However, with time devoted to practice, a keener instinct is automatically planted within us that can take over when the time to perform has arrived.
 Sailors reach the point where they can reach for a line without looking, instinctively knowing exactly where it is.
 (Plotting the Course)

 - Regardless of how important or menial you feel your work is it is an essential part of something bigger.
-When you understand this you will find it easier to derive pleasure an meaning from your work. (happy@work)
+When you understand this you will find it easier to derive pleasure an meaning from your work. ([email protected])

 - A central theme of this book is the need for leaders to find an optimal margin of illusion in regard to their blindspots.
 They need to have enough illusion to create hope and sustain confidence–both in themselves and in those who follow them.
 Those who are only realistic are operating as managers and not leaders.
 At the same time, leaders need to see their situations clearly and not allow what they want to occur to blind them to the reality of what they are facing.
 (Leadership Blindspots)